Universal sectors in superconformal defects: Universal sectors in BPS line defects

 By contracting with \eqref{eq: four-point displacement SO(3)}, one obtains

 where $G_S(z)$ and $G_T(z)$ are those defined in \eqref{eq: GS of SO(3)} and \eqref{eq: GT of SO(3)}.
 The explicit evaluation gives

 which is consistent with the bootstrap results, up to an overall normalization whose precise expression cannot be predicted by symmetry considerations.
 In this perspective, the key advantage of exploiting the universal sector is that it grants access to the complete NLO structure, including the expansion parameter.
-This, in turn, enables a direct match with the holographic analysis and allows us to extract the coupling dependence of the two-point constant of the supermultiplet, related to the Bremsstrahlung function.
+This, in turn, enables a direct match with the holographic analysis and allows us to extract the coupling dependence of the two-point constant of the supermultiplet, related to the bremsstrahlung function.
 In this regard, we consider the identity between the NLO defect CFT result obtained above and its holographic counterpart,

-where $f^{(1)}_{\text{bulk}}(\chi)$ denotes the result obtained in \cite{Bliard:2024bcz} from the holographic computation in the case where only the R–R flux is turned on, $g$ is the bulk coupling constant and $f^{(1)}(\chi)$ is that in \eqref{eq: f three-point to zero}.
+where $f^{(1)}_{\text{bulk}}(\chi)$ denotes the result obtained in \cite{Bliard:2024bcz} from the holographic computation in the case where only the R-R flux is turned on, $g$ is the bulk coupling constant and $f^{(1)}(\chi)$ is that in \eqref{eq: f three-point to zero}.
 By the explicit comparison one finds that

 thus leading to